oracle/terraform-provider-oci/website/docs/r/database_management_external_db_system_discovery.html.markdown

 		* `association_type` - The association type.
 		* `component_id` - The identifier of the associated component.
 		* `component_type` - The type of associated component.
+	* `can_enable_all_current_pdbs` - Indicates whether Diagnostics & Management should be enabled for all the current pluggable databases in the container database.
 	* `cluster_id` - The unique identifier of the Oracle cluster.
 	* `cluster_instances` -
 		* `adr_home_directory` - The Automatic Diagnostic Repository (ADR) home directory for the cluster instance.